Visiting The 7 Natural Wonders Of The World

 Travel to see Victoria Falls in Africa

-Towering 360 feet tall and a mile wide, Victoria Falls in southern Africa is the largest waterfall in the world based on width and height — earning it a distinction as a natural world wonder.
+Towering 360 feet tall and a mile wide, Victoria Falls in southern Africa is the largest waterfall in the world based on width and height —, earning it a distinction as one of the original 7 Natural Wonders of the World.
 Its local name, Mosi-oa-Tunya, means "smoke that thunders."
 It accurately describes the power of the silvery water as it crashes down hundreds of feet into the Zambezi River below, creating massive billows of mist.
 Two national parks in neighboring countries protect this spectacular site — the Mosi-oa-Tunya National Park in Zambia and the Victoria Falls National Park in Zimbabwe.
-As a most world traveler would note, you can access the falls through either side on foot or from the air on a helicopter or microlite tour.
+Since Victoria Falls is near South Africa, many travellers combine trips to see multiple regional sites.
+As most world travelers would note, you can access the falls through either side on foot or from the air on a helicopter or microlite tour.
 It's also not uncommon to spot elephants and other local wildlife while viewing the falls from above, so keep an eye out.
 If you choose to experience the falls from the many trails that wind alongside them, you'll enjoy a much more intimate encounter with the roaring sound and captivating sight of the crashing water.

 Hike the Volcano Summit of Paricutin